cs4241-21a/final_project/README.md

 Pressing the toggleable buttons on our project was not updating the calendar without refreshing the webpage.
 We overcame this issue by using temporary arrays and react state setter function and using useEffect to look for updates in these arrays.

 - **TypeScript/TSX**:
 This was the first time most of the team utilized react and typescript.
-This was a big learnign curve that slowed down our progress in the early stages of development.
-Through more expose to the technologies we were able to create an application in typescript and react, however learning the use of types, states, and props presented a challenge for our team.
+This was a big learning curve that slowed down our progress in the early stages of development.
+Through more exposure to the technologies we were able to create an application in Typescript and React; however learning the use of types, states, and props presented a challenge for our team.

 - **API**:
 Finding an API that contained the information we were looking for along with being up to date proved challenging.
 We overcame this by finding json files with up to date data.
 We still had to debug issues with the json found [online](https://github.com/bongikairu/genshin-farming-database) as it referenced files we did not have access to.

 - **Formatting**:
-Our UI Team was tasked with fitting a lot of information into a screen and making that information easy to understand.
+Our UI Team was tasked with fitting a lot of information into a screen and making that information easy to understand, easy to use, and ultimately appealing to the user.
 To improve our UI/UX, the UI team created mockups that the rest of the team looked into and voted on a design that best portrayed the information.

 ![selectables](./selectables.png)
 ![calendar](./calendar.png)

 5. What each group member was responsible for designing / developing.
-### Andrew:
+### Andrew
 Database(some frontend, database, formatting, server handling of data & logged in users), Calendar, setting materials based on user preferences, Github Authentication & Users (frontend/middleware), automatically update database on updated prefs, assisted on API import and debugging.

 ### Nick (Backend/React Development)